 The second problem for the Human Dignity Argument lies in its claim that dignity-grounding capacities have been diminished or eliminated whenever (a) we give an individual some of the physical components biologically necessary for the development of dignity-grounding capacities and (b) we do not give it significant opportunity to exercise those capacities.
 Consider that having adequate blood pressure is a physical component biologically necessary for dignity-grounding capacities.
 Stitching a wound on a mouse so that it regains adequate blood pressure, then, counts as giving it some of the physical components biologically necessary for the dignity-grounding capacities, but it fails to provide the mouse with a body sufficient for the significant exercise of those capacities.
 It is clearly false to maintain that such a medical procedure diminishes or eliminates those capacities or, more generally, that such a procedure violates human dignity in any way.
 Or, consider again DeGrazia’s views about the capacities of great apes.
 If he is right about those capacities, whenever we provide for the biological needs of a great ape while failing to provide them with intensive linguistic training, then we provide them components necessary for dignity-grounding capacities without the opportunity for exercising them.
 It is implausible that such an activity is unethical, as implied by the Human Dignity Argument, but even if it were, considerations of human dignity seem irrelevant here.

 Later, Karpowicz et al. mention not the physical components “necessary” for the dignity-grounding capacities, but rather those “especially associated” or “closely connected” with the dignity-grounding capacities.
-This suggests that the physical capacities at issue are those sufficient for the possession of the dignity-grounding capacities.
+This raises the possibility that the physical capacities at issue are those sufficient for the possession of the dignity-grounding capacities.
 But research that confers the physical capacities sufficient for the possession of the dignity-grounding capacities ipso facto confers the dignity-grounding capacities themselves, in which case the research has not diminished or eliminated the dignity-grounding capacities of the animal research subject.
-Quite the opposite, the research secured those capacities for the subject.
-More generally, the proponents of the human dignity argument face a dilemma that limits their argument's relevance.
-On the one hand, if the introduction of human stem cells into a non-human conferred dignity-grounding capacities onto an animal that would otherwise not have them, then the charge that such research diminishes or eliminates those capacities is false.
-On the other hand, if the introduction does not confer dignity-grounding capacities onto an animal that would otherwise not have them, then the charge that such research diminishes or eliminates those capacities is also false, as the capacities were never there to begin with.
+Quite the opposite, the research secured those capacities for the subject (Palacios-González 2015, 493).
+More generally, the proponents of the human dignity argument face a dilemma that limits their argument’s relevance.
+On the one hand, if the introduction of human stem cells into a non-human confers dignity-grounding capacities onto an animal that would otherwise not have them, then the charge that such research diminishes or eliminates those capacities is false.
+On the other hand, if the introduction does not confer dignity-grounding capacities, then the charge that such research diminishes or eliminates those capacities is also false, as the capacities were never there to begin with.

 Second, there is the opposite of the Millian View, the No-Enhancing View, which holds that conferring an enhanced moral status on an individual is always objectionable from the individual’s perspective.